 The Loan Modification Process

 Don’t let the thought of going through the loan modification process stop you from getting the help you need on your mortgage payments.
-A loan modification attorney can help you through the loan mod process in numerous ways.
+A loan modification attorney can help you through the loan modification process in numerous ways.

-An attorney can help you identify who your mortgage servicer is and they can also help you submit an application for a loan modification.
+An attorney can help you identify who your mortgage servicer is, and they can also help you submit an application for a loan modification.
 To be approved, you will need to prove your financial hardship with documented proof and send a statement of desire for a loan modification.

 Without the statement of desire and the appropriate documentation, you may be denied a loan modification even if you are, in fact, eligible.

 If you are approved for a loan modification, an attorney will then help you negotiate terms with your mortgage lender.
-This step is important because there is little to no point of getting a loan modification if you don’t get the terms that work best for you.
+This step is important because there is little to no point in getting a loan modification if you don’t get the terms that work best for you.

 With an attorney, you can have peace of mind knowing you have someone in your corner, defending your rights and negotiating for the best terms based on your financial situation.